horror film made in 1920 Germany, starring Werner Krauss as the titular mad doctor and Conrad Veidt

 oh, and the original Joker

 ) as the fortune-telling sleepwalker Cesare (pronounced "cheh-ZAR-ay")

 , who lives inside the cabinet.

-The film was deals with dangers of hospitals in World War I when "malingering" soldiers were confined in hospitals under their manipulative doctors.
-Within a larger context, it also deconstructs the self-justifying narratives that were beginning to take hold in Germany and eventually lead to the rise of Nazism.
+The film deals with the dangers of hospitals in World War I when "malingering" soldiers were confined in hospitals under their manipulative doctors.
+Within a larger context, it also deconstructs the self-justifying narratives that were beginning to take hold in Germany and eventually led to the rise of Nazism.

 This film is best-known for its extremely messed-up set design: all the angles are crooked, the shadows are painted onto the sets